Walking in the footsteps of Constable

-Explore the picturesque Stour Valley and Dedham Vale on this refreshing walk with the National Trust, the area made famous by the 18th-century paintings of John Constable, England’s foremost landscape artist of the time.
+Explore the picturesque Stour Valley and Dedham Vale on this relaxing walk with the National Trust, visiting the area made famous by the 18th-century paintings of John Constable, England’s foremost landscape artist of the time.
 See Flatford Mill, Willy Lott's House, the site of The Hay Wain painting, and visit the Village of Dedham, where Constable used to go to school.
+Please note that Dedham bridge will be closed for repair between 12 Oct and 29 Nov 2020.

 Enjoy panoramic views on a walk through history